Quiet Birthday for Messi as Argentina Thinks about Nigeria - THISDAYLIVE

 By Duro Ikhazuagbe in St Petersburg

-Argentina’s superstar footballer, Lionel Messi, was 31 years old yesterday.
+Argentina’s superstar footballer, Lionel Messi, clocked 31 Sunday.
 As usual, the Barcelona forward did not celebrate the day in any special way.
 It was like any other day at the team’s camp base in Bronnitsy, a city about 54km away from Moscow.

-Instead of the usual winning and dinning associated with such special days, the Argentine captain had other things in his minds.
-Messi and his teammates took to the training pitch at the camp base to perfect their game plan for Tuesday’s win or burst Group D last game with Nigeria at the St Petersburg Stadium.
+Instead of the usual winning and dinning associated with such special days, the Argentine captain had other things on his minds.
+Messi and his teammates took to the training pitch at the camp base to perfect their game plan for Tuesday’swin or burst Group D last game with Nigeria at the St Petersburg Stadium.

+This particular birthday would have been a sad one for Messi.
+Nothing anybody would have said or done to bring him out of the melancholy that would have enveloped the five-time world best player if Iceland had defeated Nigeria in that game in Volgograd Arena last Friday.

 Messi’s obsession with winning the World Cup which is the only major silverware missing from his rich trophy chest was back on track.
 It was understandable for Messi and his colleagues to celebrate the lifeline handed out to them by the Super Eagles.
 After they were held to a one-all draw by Iceland in their opening game and lost 3-0 scandalously to Croatia, a win or draw for Iceland against Nigeria would have been an automatic exit for Argentina with Croatia leading the group on six points and Iceland having minimum four points.
 There would have been nothing to play for beyond pride for the Albiceleste.
 But with Nigeria on three points Messi knows Argentina’s fate is still in their hands as they head to the final game on Tuesday.